Maud-Pixel/Maud-Pixel/README.md

 <!--
 **Maud-Pixel/Maud-Pixel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-# I'm a .Net developer & a student web developer
+# I'm an Odoo developer
 ______________________________